MattMurnaghan/RealView/README.md

 ## Acknowledgments
 ---
 I'd like to give a big thanks to my mentor Guido who advised me to refactor my code using classes instead of multiple exported functions.
-It simplified the process and is more in line with best practices .
+It simplified the process and is more in line with best practices.